Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 I had a similar experience in the United States when I was mediating between a group of landowners and a group of Mexican farmworkers.
 The tension was about farmworkers walking through the property of the landowners, as they came in each day to wait on a street corner for people to pick them up and hire them for work in the fields that day.
 They lived up in the mountains, in shacks, and the quickest way for them to get down, to where they could be hired, required going through the property of other people.
 This had stimulated a good deal of violence between the two groups.

 The mayor had previously arranged for the two groups to get together to talk about it.
 But the sessions had started off very difficult and got even worse.
-So I was asked if I would come and apply nonviolent communication in the restoration of peace and harmony between these two warring sides.
+So I was asked if I would come and apply Nonviolent Communication in the restoration of peace and harmony between these two warring sides.

 We had about 20 from each side in the room.
 When I asked who would like to start, whoever would like to start, I'd like to hear your needs being expressed.
 I'm confident if everybody expresses their needs, and hear's everybody's needs, will be quite able to create more harmony between us.

-So who would like to start?
+Who would like to start?

 Well, one of the farmworkers screamed across, *you people are racist*.